-Children may have feelings of guilt . . . for not revealing their true (good) feelings toward a parent; for shunning or rejecting a parent at an event, in public, at pickup time, or when alone with that parent; . . . or for punishing a parent by being verbally or physically abusive.
+Children may have feelings of guilt ... for not revealing their true (good) feelings toward a parent; for shunning or rejecting a parent at an event, in public, at pickup time, or when alone with that parent; ... or for punishing a parent by being verbally or physically abusive.
 Often, children come to believe the target parent may be angry or hate them due to behavior they know is wrong but they still engage in.

 This sense of estrangement propels them deeper into the brainwasher's camp.
 This scenario is problematic for such children because, nowhere, can they be true to their hearts.
 The brainwasher's love and understanding is questionable, and the target parent may have become distanced.
 A child caught in this bind does not ordinarily possess the skills (or bravery) necessary to confront the brainwasher and to assert himself or herself.
 Feelings of guilt for having "hurt" the target make it difficult to approach that parent.
 The target parent may have simultaneously been programmed to believe that the child is rejecting and unloving, so that reaching out is obstructed.
 The child and target parent become polarized, which was exactly the brainwasher's goal.
-So, brainwashers can successfully implement and carry to fruition their goals even when a child understands what is transpiring.
-169
+So, brainwashers can successfully implement and carry to fruition their goals even when a child understands what is transpiring.167

-Even if the alienated parent has not actually counter-rejected the child, the child usually assumes that the parent has done so.170 "A child who loses contact with a target parent resulting from pressure or through compliance usually fears that the target parent has become angry.
-Almost every child with whom [Dr. Clawar has] spoken-those who testified in court or those who did not have the strength or the skills to overcome the programme-believed that the target parent was angry with them beyond reprieve."171 turmoil and confusion.172 "Loyalty conflicts are common and usually fraught with confusion."173 This is especially true when the child is "fed untrue stories about a target parent that runs counter to [the child's own experiences with that parent, - the child's] observational data."174
+Even if the alienated parent has not actually counterrejected the child, the child usually assumes that the parent has done so.168 "A child who loses contact with a target parent resulting from pressure or through compliance usually fears that the target parent has become angry.
+Almost every child with whom [Dr. Clawar has] spoken-those who testified in court or those who did not have the strength or the skills to overcome the programme-believed that the target parent was angry with them beyond reprieve."169

-Confusion:
+Confusion